robinschuere/react-startup/README.md

 npm run build
 ```

-Oh wait, we got our first error!!!!
+If everything went according to plan, we will now receive our first error.

 ```
 ERROR in ./src/containers/form.jsx